jourzero/waptrun/README.md

 2020-11-04T20:38:40.055+0000    dropping: waptrunner.testkb
 2020-11-04T20:38:40.163+0000    2517 document(s) imported successfully.
 0 document(s) failed to import.

-# To get a shell in the Mongo DB container:
+# If you need to get a shell in the Mongo DB container:
 HOST$ docker exec -it waptrdb /bin/bash
 ```